Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

         secret\_url      = (Required) - The Secret URL of a Key Vault Certificate.
 This can be sourced from the `secret_id` field within the `azurerm_key_vault_certificate` Resource.
         source\_vault\_id = (Required) - the Azure resource ID of the key vault holding the secret }))
-      tags                           = (Optional) - A mapping of tags to assign to the resource.
+      tags                           = (Optional) - A mapping of tags to assign to the extension resource.
-      inherit\_tags                   = (Optional) - Defaults to false.
-Set this to false if only the tags defined on this resource should be applied.
-This is future functionality and is currently ignored.
     }))

     Example Inputs: